Document management, data, diaries etc

 • Maltix Connect: When interacting with prospects or partners via Maltix Connect, ensure any agreed-upon follow-up appointments are scheduled directly into the integrated calendar system.

-• In-App/Push Notifications: Scheduled events (e.g., follow-up actions in CRM) may automatically trigger in-app notifications and push notifications within Maltix QR Site for relevant team members or for clients, as configured within Maltix QR Site SME's communication features.
+• In-App/Push Notifications: Scheduled events (e.g., follow-up actions in CRM) may automatically trigger in-app notifications and push notifications within Maltix Tribe for relevant team members or for clients, as configured within Maltix Tribe SME's communication features.

 5. Responsibilities

-• Individual Maltix QR Site Members: Responsible for managing their own calendars, adhering to scheduling procedures, and responding to invitations promptly.
+• Individual Maltix Tribe Members: Responsible for managing their own calendars, adhering to scheduling procedures, and responding to invitations promptly.

 • Administrators/Assistants (with appropriate user login access): Responsible for managing calendars for executives or teams, ensuring efficient scheduling and coordination.

-• Department Heads/Managers: Responsible for ensuring their teams effectively utilize Maltix-integrated calendar systems and adhere to this SOP.
+• Department Heads/Managers: Responsible for ensuring their teams effectively utilise Maltix-integrated calendar systems and adhere to this SOP.

 Was this article helpful?